unChaz/sci-fi-5e/docs/rules/backgrounds.md

 ### Cryo-Emergent

+**Requirement**: Earther
-You were born in the 20th century, and at some point in your life bought “Cryo-Insurance”.
+You were born on Earth in the 20th century, and at some point in your life bought “Cryo-Insurance”.
 Upon your death your brain was frozen.
 Centuries later your brain was downloaded into an EGO and you woke up in an unfamiliar body in a whole new world.
 You are constantly fascinated by new technologies and this new odd world.

 Skill Proficiencies: History.
 Choose 1 from [Diplomacy, Charm, Insight].
 Tool Proficiency: [Gaming Set, Musical Instrument]